 Along with getting rid of any unnatural links, you also need to do some keyword research.
 It’s important to know what keywords your visitors are using to find your website.
 You can use Google’s Keyword Planner to search for new keywords.
 It will tell you how often your words are used in searches for your content.
 This way, you’ll have in depth knowledge about the words your target audience most regularly connect with your business.
 It’s also worth finding out how many of those searches are likely to be converted into sales.

 Once you know the keywords that are working for you, it’s time to apply them to your content.
-Some tips for good SEO on your website are, avoiding all CAPS titles, getting rid of default titles and replacing them with more specific ones and prioritising your keywords but not over using high priority ones.
+Some tips for good SEO on your website are, avoiding all CAPS titles, getting rid of default titles and replacing them with more specific ones and prioritizing your keywords but not over using high priority ones.
 Keyword stuffing was once a go-to method for SEO experts, but Google have put a stop to that.
 So, try to use your keywords as naturally as possible.